Orange Alert

 Not Currently Admitting Students

-The M.S. program is a 30-credit degree that promotes understanding human development across the lifespan with an emphasis on social-cultural contexts.
+The M.S. in Human Development and Family Science program is a 30-credit degree that promotes understanding human development across the lifespan with an emphasis on social-cultural contexts.
 Students gain broad knowledge of childhood and family systems across various cultural and societal contexts.

 Students complete core course and elective requirements, with training emphasizing multicultural perspectives and diverse research methodologies.
 The program allows personalization through courses from various departments including anthropology, biology, marriage and family therapy, psychology, education, sociology, social science, nutrition, special education, or women's studies.